wp-plugins/formidable/readme.txt

 * PRO: Allow fields set as custom post fields to be used for sorting custom displays
 * PRO: Updated import to create the posts at the time of import
 * PRO: Unattach images from a post if they are replaced
+* PRO: Allow importing into checkbox fields
+* PRO: Added option to use previously uploaded CSV for import so new upload isn't required when reimporting
 * PRO: Fixed bug preventing a field dependent on another data from entries field from updating
 * PRO: Fixed bug affecting pages with multiple editable forms on the same page that caused the first form to always be submitted
 * PRO: Updated the truncate option to not require full words if truncating 10 or less characters